tymyrddin/red-exfil/source/index.rst

 Gathering edibles
 =============================================

+Developing intricate knowledge of plant life and refined technology for gathering edibles in the forest.
 Data exfiltration is a non-traditional approach for copying and transferring data from a compromised to an attacker's machine.
-The data exfiltration technique is used to emulate the normal network activities, and relies on common network protocols such as DNS, HTTP, SSH, etc.

-Data exfiltration over common protocols is challenging to detect and distinguish between legitimate and malicious traffic.

 ----